apify/tester-mcp-client/README.md

 [![Actors MCP Client](https://apify.com/actor-badge?actor=jiri.spilka/tester-mcp-client)](https://apify.com/jiri.spilka/tester-mcp-client)

-Implementation of a model context protocol (MCP) client that connects to an MCP server using HTTP streamable (recommended) or Server-Sent Events (SSE) transport and displays the conversation in a chat-like UI.
+Implementation of a model context protocol (MCP) client that connects to an MCP server using HTTP streamable (recommended) transport and displays the conversation in a chat-like UI.
-It is a standalone Actor server designed for testing MCP servers over HTTP streamable or SSE.
+It is a standalone Actor server designed for testing MCP servers over HTTP streamable.
 It uses [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event) pricing model.

 For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website or blogpost [What is MCP and why does it matter?](https://blog.apify.com/what-is-model-context-protocol/).